Kunsang Yeshe Centre

 There are also regular trains from Lithgow and less frequently, express from Bathurst.

 The walk from Katoomba station to our Centre is a good 40 minute stroll (2.7km) and taxis are readily available from Katoomba railway station.
 For special events we can often meet a designated train so please contact the Centre if you are coming up by rail.

 In order to create that perfect external environment we ask our visitors to act mindfully:

-- act without physically harming any living being – all creatures great & small
+- act without physically harming any living being – all creatures great & small (mosquito repellent is good)

 - take what is freely offered, leave behind what isn’t

 - speak with honesty & integrity

 - keep body & mind free from substances which affects perceptions

 We want you to experience self-discovery and transformation of heart & mind.